 Surprisingly, it isn’t necessarily the quality or the quantity of friendships that matter.
 One study of college students found that the happiest of them had a “best friend,” but that companionship — just hanging out together — was more important to their happiness than making deeper connections.

 Happiness Practice: Make some time every day to connect with the important people in your life.
 Establish some weekly or other regular rituals that give you opportunities to interact with others in meaningful ways.
-(For more on building community, see “Community Matters” in the June 2007 archives.)
+(For more on building community, see “Community Matters”.)

 Not sure where to start?
 Form a happiness-seekers circle with some friends, and meet monthly to compare notes on the practices that are working best for you.
 Try a different practice each month, and by this winter you might just find that cultivating happiness is fast becoming your hobby of choice.